Utah Small Business Credit Initiative

 According to the U.S. Treasury, the program is a transformational investment in American small businesses.
 It provides capital and technical assistance to help small businesses and entrepreneurs grow, succeed, and remain stable, benefiting communities nationwide.

-Following the Treasury’s guidelines, Utah anticipates the program will have a 10-to-1 economic impact, unlocking around $690 million in private investments throughout the state.
+Following the Treasury’s guidelines, Utah anticipates this program will have a 10-to-1 economic impact, unlocking around $690 million in private investments throughout the state.

-• The USBCI program will expand access to capital for Utah business owners in underserved communities.
+• Expand access to capital for Utah business owners in underserved communities

-• The program aims to allocate 29% of funds to women-owned businesses and other culturally, economically, and geographically diverse entrepreneurs.
+• Allocate 29% of funds to women-owned businesses and other culturally, economically, and geographically diverse entrepreneurs

 • Banks